Learn about new developments that affect Kiwis moving to Australia - join our newsletter.

 As a Kiwi do I need any sort of visa to live and work in Australia?

-You don't need to apply for a visa - a Special Category Visa (SCV) is electronically assigned when you enter Australia with your New Zealand passport.
+If you are a New Zealand citizen you usually don't need to apply for a visa to live and work in Australia - a Special Category Visa (SCV) is electronically assigned when you enter Australia with your New Zealand passport.
 This special visa currently permits you to live and work in Australia for as long as you want.
-You don't need to do anything else to legally live and work in Australia :)

 Can I get the unemployment or sickness benefit in Australia?